 Before coming to City Hall, Katie spent 12 years building businesses and community organizing for many of Portland’s neighborhood business districts.
-She built event management and equipment rental companies that manage and support events such as the Belmont Street Fair, Fremont Fest, Shamrock Run and Portland Marathon.
-Commissioner Mapps and Katie met as colleagues in 2015 while doing community organization in the Parkrose Business District.
+She built event management and equipment rental companies that manage and support events such as the Belmont Street Fair, Fremont Fest, Shamrock Run, and Portland Marathon.
+Commissioner Mapps and Katie met as colleagues in 2014 while community organizing in the Parkrose Business District.
 They also served together on the board of Venture Portland.
 In 2019, she became one of Commissioner Mapps’ campaign managers for his 2020 bid for City Council.
-Katie and the Commissioner share many of the same values, such as responsiveness, customer service, listening and evidence-based decision making.
-In her free time, she enjoys hiking, kundalini yoga, springboard diving and spending time with her son.
+Katie and the Commissioner share many of the same values, such as responsiveness, customer service, listening, and evidence-based decision-making.
+In her free time, she enjoys hiking, kundalini yoga, springboard diving, and spending time with her son.

-Katie is the staff liaison to the Strategic Planning and Opportunities Team, Travel Portland, the Portland Film Office and the Visitors Development Fund Board.
+Katie is the staff liaison to Travel Portland, the Portland Film Office, and the Visitors Development Fund Board.

 Shannon Carney, Financial Policy Advisor

-Matt is the staff liaison to the Portland Water Bureau, Bureau of Environmental Services, Bureau of Planning and Sustainability, Bureau of Hydroelectric Power, Portland Parks and Recreation, Portland Bureau of Transportation, Bureau of Emergency Management, Office of Government Relations, the City Attorney and the Portland Utility Board.
+Michelle is the staff liaison to the Bureau of Environmental Services, Portland Water Bureau, Portland Utility Board, Bureau of Hydroelectric Power, Portland Parks and Recreation, City Attorney, City Ombudsman, Office of Community and Civic Life, Bureau of Emergency Management, and the Office of Equity and Human Rights.

 Adam Lyons, Communications Director & Policy Advisor

-Adam is a lifelong resident of Northeast Portland, a fact he likes to brag about.
+Adam is a lifelong resident of Northeast Portland.
 He began his career managing houseless shelters and subsidized housing for men in inner Southeast Portland.
 Later, he worked as Emergency Services Manager for a family shelter system in East Portland.
 Most recently, he served as Executive Director of the Northeast Coalition of Neighborhoods, where he was proud to amplify community voices and promote civic engagement.
-Adam believes strongly that all people are inherently good, Portlanders are resilient, and that the Blazers will win the Championship this year.
+Adam believes strongly that all people are inherently good, Portlanders are resilient, and that the Blazers will win the championship this year.
 He loves hiking with his wife, running the Esplanade with his dog, and doing art projects with his daughter.

-Adam is the staff liaison to the Joint Office of Homeless Services and the Office of Civic Life.
+Adam is the staff liaison to the Joint Office of Homeless Services and the Bureau of Planning and Sustainability.